nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### List

 - `list`: Lists all modules/lectures/videos based on context
+- `list /r`: Lists all modules from any context
 - `list [/mod {module_code}]`: Lists all the lectures in a specified module
 - `list [/lec {lecture_name}]`: Lists all the videos in a navigated module and specified lecture (:exclamation: only works if you are in `module` context)
 - `list [/mod {module_code} /lec {lecture_name}]`: Lists all the videos in a specified module and lecture